28547939/vpncore/README.md

 will use it as its source address, simplifying routing and configuration.
 5. Add route(s) and modify ACLs in VPN container for jail desktop

-### Container setup: FreeBSD

-Scripts and other configuration materials are available in the `jail` directory.
-This is not meant to be a complete, self contained system, but it provides most of what is needed to start and operate the VPN jails using clones given an existing base jail.
-This work is basically finished but is currently a work in progress, pending an unresolved FreeBSD issue involving tunnel creation/destruction.